syncfusion-content/blazor-docs/blazor/textbox/style-appearance.md

 ## Align text in TextBox

-You can align the text in textbox to right side
+You can change alignment of text in textbox by setting `text-align` attribute using `.e-textbox`.

 ```cshtml
 @using Syncfusion.Blazor.Inputs